My company has hired a student, where can I find the program’s eligibility criteria? How much funding can I get for this student placement?

 What is the definition of a wage?

 All remuneration that you paid before you made any deductions such as income tax.
-Include regular wages, commissions, overtime pay, paid leave, taxable benefits and allowances, piecework payments, and special payments.
+Include regular wages, commissions, overtime pay, vacation pay, paid leave, taxable benefits and allowances, piecework payments, and special payments.

 Can other federal government funding programs be used in conjunction with SWPP?